terra-hq/wysiwyg/readme/blocks/Lists.md

 The value must be a numerical value expressed in any unit.

-### number-color
+### first-level-number-color

-This property sets the color of the number in ordered lists.
+This property sets the color of the number in the first level of ordered lists.

 The possible values include: